The Push-Up is a great movement to build strength and power. Like with any movement, it is often performed with poor form.

 If that doesn’t work, instruct the client to think of bringing their “chest towards the ground, not their face.”

 Typically, this cue will do the trick.

-With the arms abducted upwards of 60 degrees or less than 30-45 degrees, this can place increased stress on the anterior aspect of the glenohumeral joint.
-It can cause irritation to the biceps tendon and supraspinatus as well as increase laxity to the anterior capsule as well.
+If the arms are abducted upwards of 60 degrees or less than 30-45 degrees, this can place increased stress on the anterior aspect of the glenohumeral joint.
+It can cause irritation to the biceps tendon and supraspinatus as well as increased laxity to the anterior capsule as well.

-The elbows can also go too far past the plane of the body and the arms can go into shoulder hyperextension.
-The same can hold true if the elbows are too close to the body as well.
+The elbows can also go too far past the plane of the body and the arms can go into shoulder hyperextension if the elbows are too close to the body.

 To help alleviate this position, instruct the client to “pull themselves towards the ground.”
-What is meant by this cue is that the client or athlete wants to think of “rowing” themselves towards the ground or retracting their scapulae as they descend towards the ground.
+What is meant by this cue is that the client or athlete wants to think of “rowing” themselves or retracting their scapulae as they descend towards the ground.